webplatform/docs/css/properties/text-decoration-skip/index.md

 |Description=Will skip over the box's margin, border, and padding areas.

-Note: It is not known yet if this is a needed value
+Note: It is not known yet if this is a needed value }}{{CSS Property Value
+|Data Type=edges
+|Description=The text decoration will be inset slightly, so that two side by side elements do not appear to have a single continuous decoration.
+This is important for Chinese content, where underlining is a form of punctuation.
 }}
 }}
 {{Examples_Section